Building an Efficient Data Warehouse Architecture: Optimising Performance and Accessibility

 • Implement efficient data integration and ETL processes.

-• Optimize data storage and modeling by selecting appropriate technologies.
+• Optimize data modeling and storage by selecting appropriate technologies.

 • Ensure data security and compliance.